Welcome to the Nowak Lab

 Ina Dressel, Lab Manager

-Ina has joined the lab in April as a lab manager.
+Ina has joined the lab as a lab manager.
 She studied Molecular Medicine at the Georg-August University in Göttingen.
 During that time she also did several internships at the University Hospital and the Max Planck Institute studying enzyme activity in the bone, among other topics.
 After branching out to get a Master of Science degree in Global Health from Maastricht University she is now returning to lab-based research in Bonn.

 Publications